mteknight/paymentsense-challenge-angular/README.md

   i.e. population, time zones, currencies, language, capital city and bordering countries.

 Please ensure that all code is completed to a standard that you would consider production ready - Feel free to change the template provided if you feel necessary

+## Remarks
+1. This test is very extensive if you consider doing both front and backend in TDD.
+I believe it should have been timeboxed;
+2. I can safely manage frontend implementation, but I am way stronger in the backend;
+3. Do not mind the ugly layout.
+I am not a web designer but could have done better with extra time available.